 Umaibo (Puffcorn): What is the Yasai Salad Flavor?

-For the unfamiliar, Dagashi is the collective term for cheap, unique, and relatively small Japanese snacks whose price ranges from 10 yen (about 0.1 USD) to about 100 yen.
+For the unfamiliar, Dagashi is the collective term for cheap, unique, and relatively small Japanese snacks and candies whose price ranges from 10 yen (about 0.1 USD) to about 100 yen.

-According to the official website of Umaibo, currently, there are 19 regular flavors in the series, and many of them probably can’t be seen in other countries.
+According to the official website of Umaibo, currently, there are 15 regular flavors in the series, and many probably can’t be seen in other countries.

 Umaibo Yasai Salad Flavor

-Umaibo Yasai Salad was released in 1980 when its name was simply Umaibo Yasai.
-“Yasai (やさい, 野菜)” actually means vegetable in Japanese.
+Umaibo Yasai Salad was released in 1980 when its flavor name was just Yasai (やさい, 野菜), meaning vegetable in Japanese.

-Lastly, let’s see the ingredients.
-According to the list, the puffed corn snack Umaibo Yasai Salad is made from Non-Gmo potato, vegetable oil, dextrose, sugar, garlic seasoning, spices, breadcrumb, powdered cabbage extract, dried potato, salt, protein hydrolysate, seasoning (including amino acids), acidifier, paprika pigment, caramel pigment, and flavoring (The snack partially contains wheat, dairy product, soybeans, chicken, pork, and gelatin.)
+According to that, the puffed corn snack Umaibo Yasai Salad consists of Non-Gmo potato, vegetable oil, dextrose, sugar, garlic seasoning, spices, breadcrumb, powdered cabbage extract, dried potato, salt, protein hydrolysate, amino acid seasoning, acidifier, paprika pigment, caramel pigment, and flavoring.
+(This snack partially contains wheat, dairy products, soybeans, chicken, pork, and gelatin.)